nikist97/Python-DataStructures/README.md

 # raises KeyError if the element is not contained in the queue
 # if there is another element already assigned to the new priority, the old element will be replaced with the element
 # given as argument, thus the old element will be ignored and removed

+# you can also pass a third argument to the replace_priority method - comparison
+comparison_type = 1
+priority_queue.replace_priority(element, priority, comparison=comparison_type)
+# by doing so the priority of the element will only be replaced if a certain type of comparison between
+# the two priorities holds
+# if comparison is 1, the priorities will be replaced if the new priority is greater than the old priority
+# if comparison is -1, the priorities will be replaced if the new priority is less than the old priority
+# if comparison is None (default), the priorities will always be replaced
+# raises ValueError if comparison is not -1, 1 or None
 ```

 <br> <br>